Fuel prices rose sharply in Ireland during 2022 – and that rise was made worse by the sad events in Ukraine.

 April 1st 2024

-Excise duty rates will be increased again on April 1st 2024 with an increase of 4 cents for petrol, 3 cents for diesel, and 1.5 cents for market gas oil.
+Excise duty rates were increased again on April 1st 2024 with an increase of 4 cents for petrol, 3 cents for diesel, and 1.5 cents for market gas oil.

 August 2024

-Excise duty rates will be fully restored to their original levels on August 1st 2024 with a final increase of 4 cents a litre for petrol, 3 cents for diesel, and 1.5 cents for market gas oil.
+Excise duty rates were fully restored to their original levels on August 1st 2024 with a final increase of 4 cents a litre for petrol, 3 cents for diesel, and 1.5 cents for market gas oil.

-These Are The Normal Rates of Excise Duty on Fuel
+These Are The Current Rates of Excise Duty on Fuel (August 2024 onwards)

 The Reduced Rates of Excise Duty between March 2022 and May 2023